The story of James Weir and his 60-second Manchester United career

 Local lad Weir replaced Ander Herrera five minutes into added time, playing just 60 seconds as his side held on for the three points.

-More than five years later, Rashford has become a household name after establishing himself as a Manchester United and England star and tirelessly campaigning against food poverty among children.
+More than six years later, Rashford has become a household name after establishing himself as a Manchester United and England star and tirelessly campaigning against food poverty among children.

 But Weir, who shared digs with Rashford during their time at Old Trafford, has forged his own path.

-Most recently, he spent a year with little-known Slovakian club Pohronie before signing for the top-flight Hungarian side MTK Budapest, whom he joined in May.
+In 2020-21, he spent a year with little-known Slovakian club Pohronie before signing for the top-flight Hungarian side MTK Budapest, whom he joined in May 2021.

 “It would have been nice to have played for longer in the first team but being at United was an amazing time in my life,” Weir says.